Microsoft/azure-docs.cs-cz/articles/iot-pnp/quickstart-create-pnp-device-linux.md

 ---
-title: Vytvoření zařízení Azure IoT technologie Plug and Play Preview (Linux) | Microsoft Docs
+title: Create an Azure IoT Plug and Play Preview device (Linux) | Microsoft Docs
-description: Pomocí modelu schopností zařízení vygenerujte kód zařízení.
-Pak spusťte kód zařízení a zkontrolujte, že se zařízení připojí k vašemu IoT Hub.
+description: Use a device capability model to generate device code.
+Then run the device code and see the device connect to your IoT Hub.
 author: dominicbetts
 ms.author: dobett
 ms.date: 09/10/2019